telekom/das-schiff/README.md

 # Das SCHIFF Engine Operator

 The engine operator contains all custom controllers and resources that are used within Das SCHIFF.
-It's built using the (Operator SDK)[https://sdk.operatorframework.io/].
+It's built using the [Operator SDK](https://sdk.operatorframework.io/).

 ## Building